asheroto/winget-install/README.md

 -   Before releasing a new version, the script is tested on a clean install of Windows 10 22H2, Server 2022 21H2, and Windows 11 22H2.
 -   If you run into an issue, please ensure your system is compatible & fully updated.
--   Sometimes PowerShell accidentally closes the window before you can read the output, so you can use the `-Wait` parameter to pause the script for a few seconds before exiting if this is happening on your system.
+-   Sometimes PowerShell closes the window before you can read the output.
+To prevent this, you can use the `-Wait` parameter to pause the script for a few seconds or the `-NoExit` parameter to keep the window open indefinitely.
+Improving script exit functionality is on our TODO list.
 -   Try running `winget-install` again, sometimes the script will fail due to a temporary issue with the prerequisite server URLs.
 -   Try using the `-Debug` parameters to see if it provides any additional information.
 -   If you're getting a `resource in use` error message, run the script again with the `-ForceClose` parameter.